apify/apify-sdk-js/packages/actor-scraper/puppeteer-scraper/README.md

 If you are having any difficulty deciding which of the four main Apify "Scraper" actors to use, check out the [Web Scraper vs Puppeteer Scraper](https://help.apify.com/en/articles/3195646-when-to-use-puppeteer-scraper), [Cheerio Scraper](https://blog.apify.com/how-to-super-efficiently-scrape-any-website-for-beginners/) and [Playwright Scraper](https://blog.apify.com/how-to-scrape-the-web-with-playwright-ece1ced75f73/) articles on the Apify blog.

+## Cost of usage
+You can find the average usage cost for this actor on the [pricing page](https://apify.com/pricing) under the `Which plan do I need?` section.
+Cheerio Scraper is equivalent to `Simple HTML pages` while Web Scraper, Puppeteer Scraper and Playwright Scraper are equivalent to `Full web pages`.
+These cost estimates are based on averages and might be lower or higher depending on how heavy the pages you scrape are.

 ## Usage

 To get started with Puppeteer Scraper, you only need a few things.
 First, with `Start URLs`, tell the scraper which web pages it should load.
 Then, tell it how to handle each request and extract data from each page.